Uffizi Museum complex

 Site description

-The historical complex of Uffizi palace in Florence, commissioned by Cosimo I de’Medici in 1560 and designed by Giorgio Vasari as the administrative headquarters of the Magistrates, consists of a U-shaped building opening towards Palazzo Vecchio.
 The new construction of the complex included existing buildings of the previous Baldracca district, with demolitions that conserved only partially the existing buildings, as the Church of San Pier Scheraggio.
-This condition influenced Vasari's project, organizing the complex into two wings of new environments characterized with regular modules of different lengths for the inclusion of existing structures, in particular in correspondence of the eastern wing which incorporated the aforementioned church and the ancient Palace of “La Zecca”.
-With Vasari's death (1574) the construction continued until the conclusion of the Loggia dei Lanzi in 1580, and from 1587 the first destination for museographic installations in the Gallery was established.
-With the Kingdom of Italy and the transfer of the Renaissance statues to the new Bargello National Museum, the Gallery gradually assumed the function of a picture gallery.
+This condition influenced Vasari’s project, organizing the complex into two wings of new environments characterized with regular modules of different lengths for the inclusion of existing structures, in particular in correspondence of the eastern wing which incorporated the aforementioned church and the ancient Palace of “La Zecca”.

 Credits